 Advertisement

-While there is no specific “lupus diet,” there are foods that people with lupus need to avoid.
+While there is no specific diet for managing lupus, there are foods that people with lupus shouldn't eat.

 Young woman unpacking healthy groceries.

-Lupus is a chronic autoimmune disease where the body’s immune system makes antibodies that attack healthy cells and tissues.
+Lupus is a chronic autoimmune disease in which the body’s immune system makes antibodies that attack healthy cells and tissues.
 In the most common form of lupus, systemic lupus erythematosus (SLE), these antibodies can attack virtually any area of the body, including joints, skin, organs, blood vessels, and nerves.
 This can result in a wide variety of symptoms and has the potential to be disabling.

 Lupus and nutrition